hartwigmedical/hmftools/orange/README.md

     - The status of UGT1A1 is displayed on the front page.
     - The undisrupted CN of a DUP, in case of a HOM_DUP_DISRUPTION, is displayed as undisrupted CN minus junction CN
     - Lilac RNA and ref counts are displayed as NONE in case they are not available (rather than 0)
+    - The parameter `experiment_type` is now required, with valid values being PANEL or WGS.
     - Report all non-canonical variants in case of multiple variants in same gene
 - [2.7.0](https://github.com/hartwigmedical/hmftools/releases/tag/orange-v2.7.0)
     - Supports targeted tumor-only mode: